UCSF Infant-Parent Program

 dynamically informed, relationally focused approach now serves as a model for other organizations, locally, regionally and nationally.

 For the last three decades, Johnston has been training and disseminating the I/ECMH Consultation model and providing program development consultation to states, organizations and individuals initiating I/ECMH Consultation efforts.

 Johnston writes and presents nationally on mental health and childcare issues.
-Her recent articles on these topics have appeared in the Zero to Three Journal, Infants and Young Children and most recently in the 3rd edition of the Handbook of Infant Mental Health.
-Ms. Johnston with Dr. Charles Brinamen, co-authored a book on mental health consultation for which they were awarded the Irving B. Harris Book Proposal Award for contributions to early childhood scholarship.
-She has been part of WestEdís Program for Infant/Toddler Caregivers faculty for over a decade.
+Her recent articles on these topics have appeared in the Zero to Three Journal, Infant Mental Health Journal and in the 3rd edition of the Handbook of Infant Mental Health.
+Johnston with Charles Brinamen, co-authored a book on mental health consultation for which they were awarded the Irving B. Harris Book Proposal Award for contributions to early childhood scholarship.

-Johnston obtained a BA in Psychology and an MSW Social Welfare from the University of California, Berkeley.
+Johnston obtained a BA in psychology and a MSW in social welfare from the University of California, Berkeley.